code-rhapsodie/ezdataflow-bundle/README.md

 ![The add one-shot popin](src/Resources/doc/one_shot_job.jpg)

 1. Type the Dataflow name
 1. Select the Dataflow type.
-The list is automaticaly generated from the list of Symfony service with the tags `coderhapsodie.dataflow.type`.
+The list is automatically generated from the list of Symfony services with the tags `coderhapsodie.dataflow.type`.
 If your dataflow type is not present, [check the configuration](https://github.com/code-rhapsodie/dataflow-bundle#check-if-your-dataflowtype-is-ready)
 1. Type here the Dataflow options.
 Basic expected format: one option per line and option name and value separated with `:`.
 For more complex options, the whole YAML format is supported.
 1. Choose the date and time of the first job.